An introduction to chainmail

 by Marilyn Gardiner

 This weave is part of the European family of chainmail weaves.
-Take a look at this website to see other weaves in the family.
+Take a look at this website to see other weaves in this family.

-The jump rings for the long earrings in the top photo are made from 1.0 mm diameter (18 gauge) round sterling wire.
+The small jump rings are also made from 1.0 mm (18 gauge) sterling wire with an ID of 4 mm.

 1 pair of earring findings